simonmclean/triptych.nvim/README.md

 ## Extending functionality

 The `extension_mappings` property allows you add any arbitrary functionality based on the current cursor target.
 You simply provide a key mapping, a vim mode, and a function.
-When the mapped keys are pressed the function is invoked, and will receive a table containing the following:
+When the mapped keys are pressed, the function is invoked and is passed two arguments:
+A table describing the current cursor "target", and a function which refreshes the view.
+The target table looks as follows:

 ```lua
 {